Ruby Pass

-Ruby Pass (born 17 May 2007) is an Australian Senior artistic gymnast.
+Ruby Pass (born 17 May 2007) is an Australian artistic gymnast.
 She was named the Women's Artistic Gymnastics Junior International Gymnast of the Year for 2022 by Gymnastics Australia.
 She represented Australia at the 2024 Summer Olympics.

 Early life

 Pass began gymnastics at age six in New South Wales, Australia, moving to a better club in Sydney aged ten.
 The journey for training was a three-hour round trip, six times a week.

 Career

 2020-2021

 Pass competed at the 2020 Junior International Gymnix meet, placing eleventh in the all around.
 She also placed fourth on floor and fifth with the team.
 She competed at the Junior Australian Championships in 2021, where she won gold in the all around and uneven bars, as well as silver on balance beam and floor.

 2022

 Pass began 2022 competing at the Junior DTB Pokal Team Challenge, earning the bronze in all around, a silver on vault, and a gold on balance beam.
 At the Junior Australian Championships she won gold on vault, balance beam, floor, and in the all around, as well as a silver on uneven bars.
 Later that year she competed at the Australian Classic, winning gold medals for the all around, vault, uneven bars, balance beam and floor exercise.